At FEED, we love festive food that encourages us to enjoy the season and embrace seasonal ingredients!

 Homemade Hot Cocoa

 Make hot cocoa at home this holiday season to reign in the sugar content.
-Traditional hot cocoa mixes have anywhere from 11 to 19 g of sugar per serving, and if you order one from your favorite coffee shop, a small cocoa can have up to 32 g– and that’s without adding any whipped cream!
+Traditional hot cocoa mixes have anywhere from 11 to 19 g of sugar per serving, and if you order one from your favorite coffee shop, small-sized cocoa can have up to 32 g– and that’s without adding any whipped cream!

 Try our version instead (makes one cup of cocoa):